• Skip to primary navigation

 • 10 to 15 Ladyfinger chopped

-• 3 tbsp Tamarind pulp
+• 3 tablespoon Tamarind pulp

 • Salt to taste

-• 1 tsp Sugar / Jaggery
+• 1 teaspoon Sugar / Jaggery

 Instructions

-• Heat a tsp of oil, add in coriander seeds and saute for a min.
+• Heat a teaspoon of oil, add in coriander seeds and saute for a min.
 Add in chillies and saute till golden.
 Add in coconut and give a quick toss.
 Take it in a blender and make it into a fine paste.

 • Heat some more oil in a kadai.
 Add in mustard, urad dal, curry leaves and chillies.
 Saute for a min.